timvideos/getting-started/Home.md

-Welcome to the "getting started with Tim Videos" documentation project!
+Welcome to Tim Videos!
+We're busy working on several exciting video-related Open Source projects right now.
+Whether you want to work hands-on with hardware or code in a variety of languages, we have a project for you.
+Join the team!

-As Tim Video's is a conglomeration of a bunch of Open Source projects it can be quite hard to find your way around.
-This information should help you figure out where you need to go and what you need to do to get started!
+This information should help you explore the projects and learn how to get started.

 ## Getting Started